lukasz26671/Lukasz26671Utils/README.md

 # Lukasz26671Utils
-Basically a mod that I made to learn some coding in minecraft xD But don't think it's - 'Meh im 2 lazy i'll just scale some textures from 400x400 to 16x16 what can go wrong' xDDD This mod adds some Items that will hopefully help you in your minecraft survival xD I hope you'll like it :D
+Basically it's a mod made just for fun - to test Java and learn some new things :D Yeaaahhhh.
+So some items might be overpriced and overpowered but!
+There are some new armors - even with 2 skins!
-U can give me some advice how to improve - lukasz266713@gmail.com
+I really tried to do my best, so I can't do anything else except leaving it for you to rate :D U can give me some advice how to improve my code, etc. or just a suggestion what to add.
+Even a collab! - lukasz266713@gmail.com